Hunter Rayne

 For it being my first attempt and not much information needed to be entered, this tech pack was pretty good but could still use some improvements.
 One of the changes I would make is to try and keep the artwork as proportional as possible.
 I’d also like to think of a way to better communicate the color used in the designs.

-Side note: I also learned that I have to be aware of the size limits of designs when I’m printing.
+Post-Production Thoughts: I also learned that I have to be aware of the size limits of designs when I’m printing.
 I got lucky because this print was designed to take up the entire back, and while the printing press used couldn’t accommodate the exact measurements I wanted, it got pretty close.

 “Lone Star T-shirt” Tech Pack